Introduction to Indian Handicrafts

 As, during the medieval period, the paintings of India mainly portrayed Mughal styles of art.

-The second handicraft on our list is Stone Work.
+The second handicraft on our list of Indian handicrafts is Stone Work.
 For centuries, the stonework of the Indian craftsmen, and sculptures have been praised by people from all over the world.

 These works are of great functional and aesthetic value.
 Since the ancient times, the ships have been famous for conceptualising the intricate patterns and designs that were crafted into the temples across India.